 This is yet another subclass which redefines the consume: method, but this time the node is stateless, so we have no initialization or accessor methods to write:

 '''

 KANetworkNode subclass: #KANetworkServer

 instanceVariableNames: ''

 classVariableNames: ''

 category: 'NetworkSimulator-Nodes'

 KANetworkServer >> consume: aPacket

 | response |

 response := aPacket payload asUppercase.

 self send: (KANetworkPacket

 from: self address

 to: aPacket sourceAddress

 payload: response)

 '''

-To do Define accessors and the printOn: method, for debugging.
-Test the behavior of server nodes.
+Define a test for the behavior of server nodes.